Mental DailyMental Daily

 “Our research contributes to this imperative by finding out how social media can help determine where domestic and family violence is likely to occur.”

-Looking forward, researchers hope to gather data on the association between misogynistic online posts and social movements led by women.
+Looking forward, researchers hope to gather data on the link between misogynistic online posts and social movements led by women.

 Photo: Getty Images